Limit Theorems for Fr\'echet Mean Sets: Proofs of the Main Probabilistic Results

-known as the \textit{relative entropy} forms an important tool in many large deviations problems, including our own.
-The next result is a simple step towards understanding the desired rate of decay.
+called the \textit{relative entropy} for probability measures $\mu,\nu\in\mathcal{P}(X)$; the relative entropy appears in many large deviations problems involving empirical measures, including our own.
+Also note that, for this part only, we need to invoke topology explicitly, so we recall that $\uphausdorfftopo$ represents the topology on $\cpt(X)$ such that $\{C_n\}_{n\in\N}$ and $C$ in $\cpt(X)$ have $\lim_{n\to\infty}C_n = C$ iff $\lim_{n\to\infty}\rho(C_n,C)= 0$.
+Then we have the following result, which represents a simple step towards understanding the desired rate of decay.

 \begin{theorem} Suppose that $(X,d)$ is a compact metric space.
 Then, the function $I_{p,\mu}:(\cpt(X),\uphausdorfftopo)\to [0,\infty]$ defined via